Natural Supernaturalism: Carlyle's "great Message"

 Carlyle thought of Natural Supernaturalism as a corrective to the errors of the Enlightenment, as his journal entry for 13 February 1833 shows:That the Supernatural differs not from the Natural is a great truth, which the last century (especially in France) has been engaged in demonstrating.
 The Philosophes went far wrong, however, in this, that instead of raising the Natural to the Supernatural, they strove to sink the Supernatural to the Natural.
 The gist of my whole way of thought is to do not the latter but the former.His journal entry for 31 March 1833 reiterated his conviction in the importance of this idea:Neither fear thou that this thy great Message (of the Natural being the Supernatural) will wholly perish unuttered.
 One way or other it will and shall be uttered[.]
 Write it down on Paper any way; speak it from thee; so shall thy painful, destitute Existence not have been in vain.Carlyle wrote a piece dated 15 and 16 November 1852, which James Anthony Froude edited and published as "Spiritual Optics" in his biography of Carlyle.
 In it, Carlyle wrote of an altogether (totally) new (or hitherto unconceived) species of divineness, a divineness lying much nearer home than formerly.
 A divineness that does not come from Judea from Olympus, Asgard, Mt.
 Meru; but is in man himself, in the heart of every living man.

 The old "divineness" Carlyle speaks of is theism, which he compares to the Ptolemaic model, while Natural Supernaturalism is compared to the Copernican model.
 Just as the Copernican system superseded the Ptolemaic, Natural Supernaturalism represents "a 'revolution' [in 'our spiritual world'] such as never was before, or at least since letters and recorded history existed among us never was."

 Influence

 Carlyle's theory of Natural Supernaturalism was highly influential on British idealism.
 James Hutchison Stirling said that the chapter "contains the very first word of a higher philosophy as yet spoken in Great Britain, the very first English word towards the restoration and rehabilitation of the dethroned Upper Powers."
 Ralph Waldo Emerson and Henry David Thoreau, two admirers of Carlyle, were also inspired by it.
 It therefore contributed greatly to American Transcendentalism.

-The term has been used in a literary context (notably by M. H. Abrams) to discuss the work of Margaret Oliphant, Elizabeth Gaskell, Brontë family, E. M. Forster, Eric Pankey and William Shakespeare.
+The term has been used in a literary context (notably by M. H. Abrams) to discuss the work of Margaret Oliphant, Elizabeth Gaskell, the Brontë family, E. M. Forster, Eric Pankey and William Shakespeare.

+Criticism

+The natural supernatural[ism] hypothesis rejects physical aseity studies, specifically any autocaused (self-caused) logical mechanism and prerequisites for nature's creation.
+Still the natural supernatural (the -ism is the ideas about it) would require some foundations with specific criteria because nature isn't arbitrary and its probabilistic nature is unpredictable outcomes within a logical range of permissible states and particle arrangements.